 Savings: Avoid sending duplicates (reduces spam complaints), cut validation costs ($200–500/month), stay compliant (zero data exposure).

-Real example: Marketing agency processed 3.2M contact list from 7 events in 6 seconds.
+Real example: Marketing agency processed 3.2M contact list from 7 events.
 Found 847K duplicates.
 Prevented $2,400 in wasted email sends (at $0.003/email × 847K duplicates).

 E-commerce & Inventory